 An accused will also be able to successfully defend the charge if they can show that they were not acting in a management capacity but rather, were simply providing advice and/or guidance whilst the actual directors maintained the ultimate decision-making capability.

 It is an offence under Section 206A of the Corporations Act to manage a corporation whilst disqualified from doing so.

-Common Reasons for Disqualification
+Common reasons for disqualification

-You will be disqualified from managing a corporation if:
+A person will be disqualified from managing a corporation if:

-- You have been declared bankrupt
+- They have been declared bankrupt